-Cost of living pressures have hit many community members hard.
-This includes issues around access to housing to rent, affordable housing and energy prices.
+Cost of living pressures have hit many community members hard, in large part due to issues around access to housing to rent, affordable housing and energy prices.

 Childcare also continues to be a major issue for families, with demand far outstripping available places.